Mission Acres, California

-Mission Acres was a historic rural community in the northern San Fernando Valley.
+Mission Acres was a rural community in the northern San Fernando Valley.
 Its historic boundaries correspond roughly with the former community of Sepulveda and present day community of North Hills within Los Angeles, California.
 The community's western border was Bull Creek, which flowed south out of Box Canyon in the western San Gabriel Mountains near San Fernando Pass.

 History

 In the 19th century, the site was originally part of the Mission San Fernando Rey de España, and then the Rancho Ex-Mission San Fernando of Andrés Pico, near the Andrés Pico Adobe.

 In the early 20th century, it was accessible from the Pacific Electric Red Car San Fernando Line, a route from Downtown Los Angeles to the ranches, orchards, and towns of the northwestern San Fernando Valley.

-The real estate firm Patton & Longley Company advertised the future sale of tracts in the San Fernando Mission Lands called Mission Acres in April of 1914.
+The real estate firm Patton & Longley Company advertised the future sale of tracts in the San Fernando Mission Lands called Mission Acres in April 1914.
 Realtor R. G. Davis, who was recently associated with the Harry H. Culver Company, publicly announced a new affiliation with the Angeles Mesa Land Company as a sales manager in February 1915 as a preliminary to his opening of the Mission Acres tracts which were under preparatory work at the time.
+The subdivision comprised about 80 acres of the 2,000-acre tract acquired from the San Fernando Mission Land Company; the remaining 3,000 acres held by Angeles Mesa had been subdivided into tracts of 5 to 40 acres for agricultural development and a considerable portion was adapted to citriculture while San Fernando Mission still held about 14,000 acres.